 But surely life is more complicated now, with so many other things to worry about that didn’t exist in Dr. Bach’s day…

-Anyone is free to look for other ways to work with the remedies, or prepare new essences, or build a variety of constructs of their own.
+Anyone can look for other ways to use the remedies, prepare essences, and build different constructions.
 Our path is a different one.

-In Dr Bach’s time it was easy to read The Twelve Healers & Other Remedies – Dr. Bach’s own descriptions of the 38 remedies – and experience directly the simplicity and purity of the original conception.
-Nowadays that simple message can be hidden among the many reinterpretations and alternative approaches offered by other people.
+In Dr. Bach’s time it was easy to read The Twelve Healers & Other Remedies – Dr. Bach’s own descriptions of the 38 remedies – and experience directly the simplicity and purity of the original conception.
+Nowadays many people offer reinterpretations and alternative approaches to that simple message.

 It is true, times have changed, but emotions remain the same from one generation to the next.
-In Dr. Bach’s day people might have worried about different problems than those that concern us today, but fear is fear, worry is worry, whatever, whenever and wherever its focus.
+In Dr. Bach’s day, people might have worried about different problems than those that concern us today.
+But fear is fear, worry is a worry, whatever, whenever, and wherever its focus.